Termite

 1. Between floorboards, under carpets, and along wooden beams, where termites actively feed and create kick-out holes.

-2. Crawlspaces, attics, and basements, particularly near wooden structures and support beams.
+2. Crawlspaces, attics, and basements, particularly near wooden structures and support beams — places where nests and colonies are least visible to homeowners.

 Types of Termite Droppings by Species